You are here

 - self-inflating bag with reservoir (child)

-- Oxygen cylinders should be of sufficient size to be easily portable but also allow for adequate flow rates, eg, 15 litres per minute, until the arrival of an ambulance or the patient fully recovers.
-A full ‘CD’ size cylinder contains 460 litres of oxygen and should allow a flow rate of 15 litres per minute for approximately 30 minutes.
+- Oxygen cylinders should be easily portable but also allow adequate flow rates, for example 15 litres per minute, until an ambulance arrives or the patient fully recovers.
+Consider what size of cylinder to use and whether you need a second one in case the first is at risk of running out.

 - Quality Assurance Process: Expiry dates for emergency medicines and equipment and availability of oxygen should be checked at least weekly.